Proper pushforwards on analytic adic spaces: Germs of adic spaces

 As with adic spaces, or pseudo-adic spaces, fibre products in general are not representable in $\mathbf{Germ}$.
 However, they will be representable if at least one of the morphisms is locally of weakly finite type.
-If
+If $X\overset{f}{\rightarrow} Z \leftarrow Y$ is a diagram of germs, represented by a diagram